 All degree candidates must meet the graduation requirements set forth in the Faculty Regulations.
 Briefly, these requirements are as follows:

-Students who enter the Law School after August 1, 2011, must complete 88 credits including the following mandated courses in the first or second year depending on the program: Civil Procedure I, Contracts, Constitutional Law, Criminal Law I, Legal Research and Writing (2 semesters in sequence), Torts, Property, Litigation Basics, Introduction to Transactional Skills and (for Full-Time students only) a Menu Course.
+Students who enter the Law School after August 1, 2011, must complete 88 credits including the following mandated courses in the first or second year depending on the program: Civil Procedure I, Contracts, Constitutional Law, Criminal Law I, Legal Research and Writing (2 semesters in sequence), Torts, Property, Introduction to Transactional Skills and (for Full-Time students only) a Menu Course.
 Students who entered the Law School before August 1, 2011 are required to complete 87 credits.
-(Beginning in Fall 2010, Business Basics is no long part of the mandated curriculum.)
+(Beginning in Fall 2010, Business Basics is no longer part of the mandated curriculum.)
+(Beginning in Fall 2020, Litigation Basics is no longer part of the mandated curriculum.)